How a Light Refractor Impacts High Bay Lighting Performance and Photometric Studies

 Effects of Adding a Refractor

-Improved Vertical Illuminance: More light reaches shelving, walls, and vertical surfaces, which is particularly valuable in warehouse aisles.
+• Improved Vertical Illuminance: Specialized drop-lenses and refractors can be used to push more light onto vertical surfaces, which is particularly valuable for illuminating shelving and racks in warehouse aisles.

 How Photometric Studies Reflect Refractor Changes